Lecture Update + Help Session Location

 Workshops

 Through your myUNSW enrollment, you will have selected a workshop class to join each week.
 It may have shown up as LAB or something similar on the class registration -- this is your workshop.
-The workshops are held weekly (except week 6) on Wednesdays, Thursdays, and Fridays.
+The workshops are held weekly (except week 6) on Tuesdays, Wednesdays, Thursdays, and Fridays.
 Please attend the one workshop that you are enrolled in.

 The workshops are heavily practical and involve code design, programming in Rust, and finally reviewing code written and design decisions made, including considering what the experience may have been in other programming languages, etc.